ipab-slmc/exotica/exotica/doc/index.rst

 Basics
 ======

-In this section we'll explore the basics of setting up and using EXOTica with the included KUKA LWR_Simplified robot.
+In this section, we will explore the basics of setting up and using EXOTica with the included KUKA LWR_Simplified robot.

 .. toctree::